ATNoG/rigourous-devprivops-docs/content/internals/files.md

 The attack tree description files contain each one attack/harm tree.
 These trees are composed of nodes that are only tested if at least one of its children is possible, or it has no children.

-A node is composed like this:
+A node follows the following structure:

 ```yml
 - description: Node description